 How do I look after my new putting mat?

 A good quality putting green will take a lot of wear and tear.
 It is handy to keep them rolled up or out of the way when not in use.

-From time to time the fibres may fold in a way which adds break to your putts.
-If this happens simply vacuum or brush the mat inline with the direction you are putting and the break will disappear.
+From time to time the fibres may fold in a way that adds break to your putts.
+If this happens simply vacuum or brush the mat in line with the direction you are putting and the break will disappear.

 Can I use these with putting training aids?